 Everyone has their own problems to deal with.
 It is easy to forget that when we are looking in from the outside.
 We only see one dimension of a relationship or situation.

 I will give you an extreme example.
 When I was growing up, my parents were friends with another married couple that had 3 children.
 As a youngster, I thought they were the perfect family.
-I wanted my dysfunctional family to be more like them.

 Everyone has their own problems to deal with.